neuroinformatics-unit/gsoc/GSoC-2025/movement: support for Kalman filters (Angkul).md

     | **Week 11**  <br> August 20 - August 27 | - Start writing the documentation for Identity switch correction feature.  <br> - Freeze the codebase. |
     | **Week 12**  <br> August 28 - September 4 | - Finish remaining tests and documentations.  <br> - Code polishing, final testing & performance checks.  <br> - Final GSOC report. |

     I estimated that minimum number of hours required to complete this project is between 170-180 hours.
-I plan to dedicate the 15-20 hours per week and approx. 4 hours daily.
+I plan to dedicate the 15-20 hours per week and approx. 4-5 hours daily.

     **Communication plan**

-    I plan to communicate with my mentor daily on zulip chat and bi-weekly through zoom meetings with the mentors.
+    To communicate with the mentors, I will follow the default communication channels follow by movement which are zulip chats and zoom meetings.I will communicate with my mentors daily on Zulip chat for guidance and continuous feedback.
+To review the progress from the previous week and discuss plans for the upcoming week, I will do a weekly stand-up Zoom meeting with my mentors.

 ## Personal statement

 - **Past experience**

     I have been programming for 2 years and I am proficient in python, pandas, numpy, pytorch and various other libraries.
 So, my experience with data libraries aligns with this project.
-I think the experience which I gain working with the movement library in the past few weeks will help me in my future contribution in the movement.
+I think the experience which I gained working with the movement in the past few weeks, it will help me in my future contribution in the movement.

 - **Motivation**